cloudposse/atmos/website/docs/design-patterns/inline-component-configuration.md

 ## Benefits

-The Inline Component Configuration pattern has the following benefits:
+The Inline Component Configuration pattern provides the following benefits:

-## liabilities
+## Drawbacks

-The Inline Component Configuration pattern has the following liabilities:
+The Inline Component Configuration pattern has the following drawbacks:

 ## Related Patterns